acceleratescience/acceleratescience.github.io/_events/packaging-and-publishing-python-code-for-research-workshop.md

 Participants will require some background knowledge for this course.
 Experience using python for programming or scientific data analysis is required.
 You must also have a GitHub account.
 In addition, experience with building classes, using the command line (either Linux or MacOS), and some understanding of Git would be beneficial, but it is not required.

 This workshop will take place in the East Room at the West Hub.
-Register for the course [here](https://forms.office.com/Pages/ResponsePage.aspx?id=RQSlSfq9eUut41R7TzmG6SaVOxbmBOdAg9GzbnrB5IRUMDhCTTlKOU0zSjVIMFUxRTdEM0Y0QUpHWS4u) by Wednesday 10th of April.
+Register for the course [here](https://forms.office.com/Pages/ResponsePage.aspx?id=RQSlSfq9eUut41R7TzmG6SaVOxbmBOdAg9GzbnrB5IRUMDhCTTlKOU0zSjVIMFUxRTdEM0Y0QUpHWS4u) by Wednesday 10 April.
 For further information, please contact accelerate-mle@cst.cam.ac.uk.

 *I﻿mages:*